Android POS Systems and iPad POS Systems: How They Compare

 But is a consumer-grade solution the right answer for the rigorous and widely varying restaurant environment?

 Android POS systems may be more suitable for the restaurant environment because of the durability and flexibility offered by Android software and hardware.

 How do Android POS and iPad POS compare?
 Here are four essential features that distinguish these types of products.

 Find the right POS for your restaurant's unique needs

 We’ll handle your info according to our privacy statement.

 1. A Highly Customizable Experience

 Android as a mobile operating system is known for being open and flexible — allowing developers to have more control over the software and app experience.
-Apple's closed environment enforces limitations not only on when and how an app makes it into the App store, but also on developers' flexibility when customizing the experience within that application.
+Apple's closed environment limits not only when and how an app makes it into the App Store, but it also restricts the flexibility developers have to customize the experience within an application.